Get ‘Em…Keep ‘Em… ENGAGE ‘Em…

 As leaders, we want the people who work for us to share our vision.
 When they buy into the company mission, they can better deliver a high standard of customer service.
 In the end, the employees themselves want that same feeling of cohesion and belonging to something bigger than themselves.

-A big part of that is making sure they each have access to consistent brand messages that they can communicate to others as they make a real impact, and thus feel confident in their job performance.
+A big part of that is making sure employees have access to consistent brand messages that they can communicate to others as they make a real impact, and thus feel confident in their job performance.
 When your people are engaged like that — well, it’s a beautiful thing.

-But it doesn’t always happen that way…and if it does happen, I can assure you it didn’t get that way by accident.
+But it doesn’t always happen that way, and if it does happen, it didn’t get that way by accident.
 So, what are the secrets for bringing your employees to a place where they’re fully engaged?

 What is Engagement?

 GP Strategies, a consulting firm, uses a scale to classify employee engagement.
 It’s based on two factors: the level of employee contribution and the level of employee individual satisfaction.
 They say that a highly-engaged employee delivers what their employer needs, while getting what they want from the relationship.
 Likewise, the less-engaged employee is missing some characteristic of those two measurements.

 As a leader in your home improvement company, your challenge is to help control this dynamic, so that all your employees can be more fully engaged and help drive forward your mission.
 But it takes more than a survey and a couple of HR initiatives to get to that point.
 To really develop sustainable employee engagement, you have to make it a priority every day.
 That priority needs to begin long before an employee even joins your team.
 That means making sure you find the right individuals to work for your company.